mlc-ai/blog/_posts/2023-10-12-Scalable-Language-Model-Inference-on-Multiple-NVDIA-AMD-GPUs.md

 ### Settings

-We focus on auto-regressive decoding performance in this blog post.
-Long-context prefilling is left for future blog posts.
+We focus on auto-regressive decoding performance with batch one latency in this blog post because minimum latency is often an important consideration for application builders and a core aspect of good inference performance (prefill = 8, decoding = 256).
+Long-context prefilling and continuous batching performance are left for future blog posts.

 **GPUs**.
 We have chosen GPUs from two representative groups: server- and consumer-class GPUs.
 In the server class, we use A100 (80GB) and A10G (24GB), and in consumer-class GPUs, we use NVIDIA’s RTX 4090 (24GB) and AMD Radeon 7900 XTX (24GB).
 All numbers are based on PCIe, not NVLink.